backstage/backstage/packages/core-components/api-report.md

 //
 // @public
 export function ResponseErrorPanel(props: ErrorPanelProps): JSX.Element;

+// Warning: (ae-missing-release-tag) "ResponseErrorPanelClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ResponseErrorPanelClassKey = 'text' | 'divider';

 // Warning: (ae-missing-release-tag) "RoutedTabs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //